Tepoxalin

-Tepoxalin, marketed under the brand name Zubrin among many others, is a non-steroidal anti-flammatory drug (NSAIDs) generally used in veterinary medicine to reduce swelling in animals with osteoarthritis.
-In rare circumstances, Tepoxalin can also be used in human pharmacology to relieve pain caused by musculoskeletal conditions such as arthritis and hip dysplasia.
+Tepoxalin, sold under the brand name Zubrin among others, is a non-steroidal anti-flammatory drug (NSAIDs) generally used in veterinary medicine to reduce swelling in animals with osteoarthritis.
+In rare circumstances, tepoxalin can also be used in human pharmacology to relieve pain caused by musculoskeletal conditions such as arthritis and hip dysplasia.

-In 1997, the drug was patented for veterinary use, replacing isoxazole for treating inflammation.
+In 1997, tepoxalin was patented for veterinary use, replacing isoxazole for treating inflammation.
 In 2017, the drug was withdrawn from the American market and can no longer be administered in the United States.

 Tepoxalin (C20H20ClN3O3) has been synthesized by several methods.
-There are many perspectives on whether the consumption of Tepoxalin on its own is more effective than combining it with antihistamines, but when applied in veterinary medicine, Tepoxalin is regularly administered with antihistamines.
+There are many perspectives on whether the consumption of tepoxalin on its own is more effective than combining it with antihistamines, but when applied in veterinary medicine, tepoxalin is regularly administered with antihistamines.

 Approval

-The Committee for Medicinal Products for Veterinary Use (CVMP) approved Tepoxalin as a drug for animals to reduce inflammation and control pain.
-Additionally, in Europe, Tepoxalin was approved by the EU Community Register of Medicinal Products and European Medicines Agency in the product categories of Veterinary Drug and Veterinary Pharmacotherapeutic Group categorised into the Musculo-skeletal System subcategory.
+The Committee for Medicinal Products for Veterinary Use (CVMP) approved tepoxalin as a drug for animals to reduce inflammation and control pain.
+Additionally, in the European Union, tepoxalin was approved by the EU Community Register of Medicinal Products and European Medicines Agency in the product categories of Veterinary Drug and Veterinary Pharmacotherapeutic Group categorised into the Musculo-skeletal System subcategory.

 Tepoxalin was first medically approved in the United States in 1998.
 The drug was taken off the market in 2017 and cannot be administered in the United States.
 However, it still has Food and Drug Administration (FDA) approval.

-On the 4 September 2017, an application was submitted to the European Medicines Agency (EMEA) asking for an extension of marketing authorisation for Tepoxalin.
+In September 2017, an application was submitted to the European Medicines Agency (EMEA) asking for an extension of marketing authorisation for tepoxalin.
 The EMEA criticised the quality, safety and efficacy data submitted and the application was declined.